Pixocoin/Litesight/README.md

 in other terminal:

 ```
-  $ cd $IROOT/litesight-api
+  $ cd $IROOT/Pixo-sight-api
-  $ ln -s ../Litesight/public
+  $ ln -s ../Pixo-sightPixo-sight/public
   $ INSIGHT_PUBLIC_PATH=public node insight.js
 ```

 ```
-INSIGHT_PUBLIC_PATH=Litesight/public  grunt
+INSIGHT_PUBLIC_PATH=Pixo-sight/public  grunt
 ```

-at litesight-api's home path (edit the path according your setup).
+at Pixo-sight-api's home path (edit the path according your setup).

-**also** in the Litesight-api path.
-(So you will have to grunt process running, one for litesight and one for litesight-api).
+**also** in the Pixo-sight-api path.
+(So you will have to grunt process running, one for Pixo-sight and one for Pixo-sight-api).

 ## Multilanguage support